How The Website Developed

 The second book covering Gilbert HO is The Standard Catalog of American Flyer Trains, by David Doyle, which devotes a chapter to them, but lists only rolling stock and accessories with no separate listing of the sets.
 This book is currently available from many bookstores and online merchants.

-The third book is a reference work by Charles Sommer, which appears to be out of print.
-It is surprisingly short, consisting of only 38 pages in text only format, but contains a lot of information that is not available elsewhere.
-There are no plans for revision or reprint of this guide.
+The third book is American Flyer HO - Price Guide and Checklist by Charles Sommer, which is out of print.
+It is surprisingly short, consisting of only 38 pages in text only format, but contains a lot of detailed information on the individual pieces which is not available elsewhere.

 All of these books are valuable references and I strongly recommend them to anyone with a serious interest in A.C.
 Gilbert HO trains.